On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Background and Related Work

-The simplex algorithm is simple.
-After providing an initial feasible solution, the pivoting process includes three parts: variable division, selection of the entering basis variable, and derivation of the leaving basis variable~\cite{DantzigRule}.
-The variable division step divides the variable $x\in\mathbb{R}^{n}$ into $x=\left[{x_B}^T\ {x_N}^T\\ \right]^T$.
-Correspondingly, divide $A=[B\ \ N]$ and $c=\left[{c_B}^T\ \ {c_N}^T\right]^T$, and each column of the coefficient matrix $B$ corresponding to $x_B$ is required to be linearly independent.
-At this time, constraint $Ax=b$ can be written as $x_B=B^{-1}b-B^{-1}N x_{N}$, substituting the constraint into the objective function, we can obtain $c^{T}x=c_{B}^{T}B^{-1}b+(c_{N}^{T}-c_{B}^{T}B^{-1}N)x_N$.
-As the first term is a constant value, the objective function value is determined only by the second term $\bar{c}=c_{N}^{T}-c_{B}^{T}B^{-1}N$, which is called reduced costs.
-The components of $x_{N}$ corresponding to the part of $J=\{j|\bar{c_{j}}<0\}$ are non-basis variables that can cause a decrease in the objective function.
-Therefore, the selection of the entering basis variable is the process of selecting the entering basis variable from the non-basis variables mentioned above.
+which is called reduced costs.
+The components of $x_{N}$ corresponding to the part of Formula (\ref{eq:LP_simplex_4}) are non-basis variables that can cause a decrease in the objective function.

+Therefore, the selection of the entering basis variable is the process of selecting a basis variable from the non-basis variables mentioned above.
 Different pivot rules provide different methods for selecting the entering basis variable.
-In other words, the essence of the pivot rule of the simplex algorithm is to convert a certain column between bases corresponding to feasible solutions.
+In other words, the essence of the pivot rule of the simplex method is to convert a certain column between bases corresponding to feasible solutions.
 Accordingly, the feasible region polyhedron starts from the initial solution vertex, and each pivot corresponds to a step transition between adjacent vertices until it reaches the optimal solution vertex.
-When the basis variables are determined, we can use $x_{B}=B^{-1}b-B^{-1}Nx_{N} \geq 0$ to derive the leaving basis variable.
-After the initial feasible solution is given, the pivot process is repeated until the basis corresponding to the optimal solution is obtained, i.e., the end of the simplex algorithm.
+When the basis variables are determined, we can use Formula (\ref{eq:LP_simplex_5}) to derive the leaving basis variable.